catfoolyou/Block-Bypass/README.md

 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.

 > [!WARNING]
-> Sh1mmer works on FCPS chromebooks with the Ti50 version of the Pencil Bypass[^1] if you have a Ti50 board.
-View the writeup [here](https://github.com/catfoolyou/Block-Bypass/blob/main/pencilbypass-ti50.md)
+> Sh1mmer works on FCPS chromebooks.
+View the writeup [here](https://github.com/CaenJones/crazy-repo/blob/main/shimmer.md)
 >
-> These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.
->
-> Shimboot works, PROBABLY with similar issues.
+> Shimboot also works.

 If you are looking for windows bypasses, they are available [here](https://github.com/catfoolyou/Block-Bypass/edit/main/README.md#windows-laptops-and-pcs)